peterdsharpe/NeuralFoil/README.md

 -----

-NeuralFoil is a small, simple tool for rapid aerodynamics analysis of airfoils.
+NeuralFoil is a small tool for rapid aerodynamics analysis of airfoils.
 Under the hood, it consists of a neural network trained on tens of millions of XFoil runs.
+It aims to be lightweight, with minimal dependencies.

  It is ~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis, all with minimal loss in accuracy compared to XFoil.
 It also has many nice features (smoothness, vectorization, all in Python/NumPy, etc.) that make it much easier to use—[see below for more info](#xfoil-benefit-question).

-## Features
+## Overview

 NeuralFoil comes with 8 different neural network models, with increasing levels of complexity: